anuj-kapil/auditrisk/RMD/auditrisk.md

   - Literate Programming
   - Code Portability

-The review does not make any recommendations on the appropriateness of the modelling methodology or the model training or validation approach.
+The audit does not make any recommendations on the appropriateness of the modelling methodology or the model training or validation approach.

 ## Findings